weiforce/docker/php/xdebug/README.md

 * Remote file path is not mapped to any file path
 * Click to setup up path mappings
 * select the /Data/Web/data/www/project to /www/project

+# PROBLEM

+* all is done, and port is listen, make sure xdebug.remote_host is your ip.